Kornweiss-Medical-LLC/KMLLC/docs/calculating_macronutrients.md

 ### Calculate Energy Obtained from Carbohydrate

-Example: Based on 100 grams of carbohydate daily.
+Example: Based on 100 grams of carbohydrate daily.
 >Carbohydrate has 4 kcal of energy per gram on average

 ```